TerminalAddict/loudas.com-website/_posts/2021-05-06-GWM-Cannon-LED-Lightbar-install.md

 If your "work lights" are switched, but can only be switched during high beam, then you flick to low beam, and your work lights turn off.
 And you're a considerate person.

 Also, I'm installing a single centred lightbar, so this will be illegal as a road light.
-Oh, and I already have 4 blubs shining on high beam.
+Oh, and I already have 4 bulbs shining on high beam.

 Anyway, Read the [NZTA Laws about extra lights](/assets/led-light-bars.pdf){: target="_blank"} here.